donhamiltoniii/resume/README.md

       company: We Can Code IT
       tenure: May 2017 - Dec 2019
       achievements:
-        - Led cohorts through an accelerated program in JavaScript and Java, emphasizing Test Driven Design.
+        - Led 12 cohorts of approximately 20 students each (240+ total students) through accelerated programs in JavaScript and Java, emphasizing Test Driven Development.
+        - Achieved 90% job placement rate within one year across all cohorts, successfully launching students into software development careers.
-        - Developed and prepared curriculum, exercises, and projects to enhance student learning.
+        - Developed and prepared curriculum, exercises, and projects to enhance student learning and real-world readiness.
         - Guided students in live-coding sessions, simplifying complex web application concepts.
-        - Successfully led a team to create an application deployed for a local food pantry, showcasing practical skills.
+        - Successfully led a team to create an application deployed for a local food pantry that remained in active use for 2+ years, showcasing practical skills and community impact.
       tech_stack: [ JavaScript, TypeScript, ReactJS, VueJS, Gatsby, Jest, MongoDB, PostgreSQL, SQL, Netlify ]

   - role: